kevinfreyberg/Qiskit-Crash-Course/docs/seminar-2/index.md

 Okay, that might have been too simple.

 Let's try and create the Y-gate using just the R(phi) and H-gates.
-A simple way to recreate the Y-gate is through the relation: Y = H(Sdg).
-Can you implement this without explicitly using Sdg?
+A simple way to recreate the Y-gate is through the relation: Y = SX(Sdg).
+Can you implement this without explicitly using the Sdg method?

 ```python